govindglacs23-stack/Frontend_Dev/README.md

 Concepts of localhost, ports, and IP rendering

-Setting up VS Code and using Live Server for previewing web pages
+Setting up VS Code and using Live Server to preview web pages

-🧠 Task: Create a timetable using the

-tag and run it on Live Server to view in browser.
+🧠 Task: Create a timetable using the <table> tag and run it on Live Server to view it in the browser.

 🗓️ 10th October – HTML Elements & Forms

 Topics Covered: